the records that changed mobb deep’s life

 The Infamous Havoc shares the tracks of his years.

 20 years ago, Mobb Deep released The Infamous, an album of murky street sagas and baroque melodies that made a mythology of the cold hearted hustlers of Queens, New York.
 An instant classic, The Infamous remains a corner stone of rap to this day, a pure shot of adrenalin and menace that launched the duo onto a long career at the forefront of hip hop.
 Now, Havoc and Prodigy are over in the UK celebrating The Infamous' 20th anniversary with a couple of sold out retrospective shows, and a performance for PUMA Presets Alife in east London.
-In the morning before their first show, Havoc is sitting in a west London hotel, chilled, friendly, seemingly at odds with a rapper who spat "long as I'm alive I'ma live illegal," and with a whole to say about a life spent in music…
+In the morning before their first show, Havoc is sitting in a west London hotel, chill, friendly, seemingly at odds with a rapper who spat "long as I'm alive I'ma live illegal," and with a whole to say about a life spent in music…

 What's the first song you remember hearing?